The fourth largest university in the Philadelphia region.

 A 10-minute walk "uptown" is historic West Chester, offering small-town charm with cosmopolitan flair and unique shops, restaurants, and festivals.

 The academic quad is listed on the National Register of Historic Places.
 The buildings included in this historic district are Philips Memorial Building, Ruby Jones Hall, Recitation Hall and the Old Library.

 Located less than one mile from North Campus, South Campus includes the College of Health Sciences, athletic fields, tennis courts, Farrell Stadium, Graham Natatorium swimming pool, 100-acre Gordon Natural Area, and student residential facilities.

 Located less than five miles from North Campus, the Graduate Center houses the Edward Cottrell Entrepreneurial Leadership Center and two of the College of Business and Public Management's graduate programs: the master’s in business administration and the master’s in public administration.

 WCU Philadelphia Location

 Philadelphia, PA 19106

-Open in 2013, WCU's Philadelphia Location offers graduate and undergraduate programs.
-Classes are mainly offered in the late afternoon/evening to accomodate working professionals.
+Since 2013, WCU has offered graduate and undergraduate programs at the Philadelphia location.
+Classes are mainly scheduled in the late afternoon and evening to accommodate working professionals.

 The University's business programs hold prestigious international accreditation from the Association to Advance Schools of Business.